privacybydesign/irma-documentation/docs/irma-server-lib.md

 ## See also

-The  Go library [`requestorserver`](../requestorserver) wraps the functions that this library exposes for starting and managing IRMA sessions into HTTP endpoints.
-The [`irmad`](../irmad) binary wraps `requestorserver` into an executable
+* The Go library [`requestorserver`](https://godoc.org/github.com/privacybydesign/irmago/server/requestorserver) wraps the functions that this library exposes for starting and managing IRMA sessions into HTTP endpoints.
+* The [`irma server`](irma-server) command wraps `requestorserver` into an executable.

-The [client](../../irmaclient) corresponding to this server is implemented by the [IRMA mobile app](https://github.com/privacybydesign/irma_mobile).
+* The [client](https://godoc.org/github.com/privacybydesign/irmago/irmaclient) corresponding to this server is implemented by the [IRMA mobile app](https://github.com/privacybydesign/irma_mobile).